Organotin chemistry: Applications and toxicity

-Organotin compounds, mainly diorganotin dithiolates (formula R2Sn(SR')2), stabilize polyvinyl chloride during commercial fabrication.
+Organotin compounds, mainly diorganotin dithiolates (formula R2Sn(SR')2), heat-stabilize polyvinyl chloride during production.
 The plastic dehydrochlorinates and exhibits undesirable brittleness if heated unstabilized.
 The stabilizers work by reducing allylic chlorides to allylic mercaptans and absorbing catalytic hydrogen chloride.
 This application consumes about 20,000 tons of tin each year.

 Diorganotin carboxylates, e.g., dibutyltin dilaurate, catalyze the formation of polyurethanes, vulcanization of silicones, and certain transesterifications in industry.

 n-Butyltin trichloride feeds chemical vapor deposition of tin dioxide layers during glass bottle manufacture.

 Trialkyltin compounds are strong biocides.
 Tributyltin and triphenyltin derivatives are comparably toxic to hydrogen cyanide.
 Depending on the organic groups, trialkyltins can be powerful bactericides and fungicides, but they are phytotoxic and therefore cannot be used in agriculture.

 Tributyltins are e.g. antifungal agents in textiles and paper, wood pulp and paper mill systems, breweries, and industrial cooling systems.
 Triphenyltin derivatives are used as active components of antifungal paints and agricultural fungicides.
 Other triorganotins are miticides and acaricides.
 Tributyltin oxide has been extensively used as a wood preservative.

 Reflecting their high bioactivity, "tributyltins" were once used in marine anti-fouling paint.
 Concerns over off-target toxicity and bioaccumulation (some reports describe biological effects to marine life at a concentration of 1 nanogram per liter) led to a worldwide ban by the International Maritime Organization.
 As anti-fouling compounds, organotin compounds have been replaced by dichlorooctylisothiazolinone.

 Monoorgano, diorgano- and tetraorganotin compounds are far less dangerous than triorganotin compounds, although DBT may be immunotoxic.

+The ototoxicity of organotin compounds in humans is not conclusively known, but the United States Occupational Safety and Health Administration and National Institute for Occupational Safety and Health include them in an advisory list of metal-based ototoxicants alongside lead and mercury.
+In guinea pigs, trimethyltin chloride was acutely and persistently ototoxic at 2 mg/kg, but in rats no such effect occurred.